aroques/numerical-tic-tac-toe/README.md

 2. The computer plays itself, talking alternating moves, allowing a human to watch by pressing a key to continue for each successive move.

 ### Implementation
 This implementation uses iterative deepening search and alpha-beta pruning.
-The algorithm searches down the tree to a specified depth and a evaluation function is used to evaluate all board states at that depth.
+The algorithm searches down the tree to a specified depth and an evaluation function is used to evaluate all board states at that depth.
 Alpha-beta pruning is used to trim branches as these values are propagated back up to the root node.

 The search algorithm starts at depth 0 and repeats the algorithm at increasing depths.
 After two seconds have been reached an exception is thrown and the best move from the last full depth search is used.

 ### The evaluation function
 The evaluation function splits the board into 10 vectors: 4 row, 4 column and 2 diagonal vectors.
 Then, it calculates